June 11, 2018 · Performance Management,

 - Progress dashboard and results-consolidation: A single-view dashboard provides managers an at-a-glance view of where they stand in the performance review cycle at any given point in time, allowing them to be on top of the process.

-These features, along with automated notifications and emails make the PM process a breeze for managers and employees alike.
+These features, along with automated notifications and emails make the Performance Management process a breeze for managers and employees alike.

 - Educate the employees: Constant and clear communication is critical to ensure that employees see the benefit in the technologizing endeavor.
 When allied stakeholders and employees see the “What’s in It for Them” they will be more than willing to participate and even contribute in the change journey.
 For example, the use of robots and automation may lead some people to think that they may lose their jobs, which is scary.
 Leaders must reassure and support with the right resources and messaging to educate and empower their people in these times of change.

 - Tie it in with the skills-management agenda: Performance management cannot function in silos, it is intricately related to other employee processes such as employee development and career advancement.
-In fact, the PMS tool should be designed to accurately capture the employee training needs, both current and future.
-It should also talk to the learning management system to curate and create personalized learning experience based on these learning needs.
+In fact, the Performance Management Software tool should be designed to accurately capture the employee training needs, both current and future.
+It should also talk to the learning management system to curate and create a personalized learning experiences based on these learning needs.
 A good performance management system thus has a strong training management element, and HR leaders must factor this in while designing and developing the PMS system.
 After all, the right skills drive the desired performance levels i.e. both go hand in hand.

-- Make it a continuous commitment: Probably the most important aspect of how to technologize talent processes like PM is for leaders to make an ongoing commitment to the change.
+- Make it a continuous commitment: Probably the most important aspect of how to technologize talent processes like Performance Management is for leaders to make an ongoing commitment to the change.
 This means planning with the right resources in place to sustain the change.

 As mentioned in the following SHRM blog by Dan Rockwell, if you want to change people, change what they believe about themselves.
 Perhaps this change in today’s technology-led age starts with changing technology itself.